codefog/contao-news_categories/README.md

 The extension is sponsored by Martin Schaffner from [Webcontext](http://www.webcontext.com).
 Demo page http://www.webcontext.info/de/news-kategorien.html

+To enable multilingual categories you have to install the [DC_Multilingual](https://github.com/terminal42/contao-DC_Multilingual) extension by [terminal42](http://www.terminal42.ch).
+Note, that you must have at least two different languages of your website to use this feature!

 You can display the categories in your *news_* template:

 ```php